If you’d rather watch the video than read, click here

-Running 5000kms along the length of the equator, Indonesia is huge and very diverse.
+Running 5000kms along the length of the equator, Indonesia is huge and diverse.
 If you want to see more than just Bali, the two areas we visited, detailed below, are both worthwhile add-ons.

 Kalimantan (aka Indonesian Borneo)

 The gateway to Tanjung Puting National Park in Kalimantan is Pangkalan Bun which is one hour’s flying time from Jakarta.
 The town itself is not very exciting and offers mainly backpacker style accommodation.
-If you need to stay over, the most upmarket option is the Swiss Bellin just outside of town – its comfortable enough with decent if somewhat dated furnishings, an extensive buffet breakfast and a small swimming pool.
+If you need to stay over, the most upmarket option is the Swiss Bellin just outside of town – its comfortable enough with decent, if somewhat dated, furnishings, an extensive buffet breakfast and a small swimming pool.
 Its perfectly comfortable but with a corporate feel and frequented more by local business travellers than tourists.

 The point of this jungle adventure though is most certainly wildlife spotting.
-Within the National Park there are three Rehabilitation Centres you can visit – these are semi wild areas of the jungle where rescued Orang Utans, that have been illegally captured and/or kept in private homes, are re-introduced to their natural habitat with a view to eventually releasing them back in to the wild.
+Within the National Park there are three Rehabilitation Centres you can visit – these are semi-wild areas of the jungle where rescued Orang Utans, that have been illegally captured and/or kept in private homes, are re-introduced to their natural habitat with a view to eventually releasing them back in to the wild.
 Whilst they do so they are observed by scientists and conservationists.
-Each centre has a number of different feeding platforms where the Orang Utans get to know they will find food at a fixed time each day if its needed.
+Each centre has a number of different feeding platforms where the Orang Utans get to know they will find food at a fixed time each day if needed.
 Visitors are allowed to hike in to the jungle to observe as a safe distance of around 5 metres.
-Its a truly wonderful experience.
+It’s a truly wonderful experience.
 We share 97% of our DNA with these amazing animals and, up close, you really see their human side – the way the mothers take care of their babies, their facial expressions, the movement and grip of hands and feet, its completely mesmerising.

 If you are really lucky, you may even spot Orang Utans in the wild away from the feeding stations.
-We saw a mother and baby in the trees on the riverbank and walking back from one of the centres, one large male came right up to us on the path, gave us the once over and what looked like a cheeky grin then ambled off into the jungle.
+We saw a mother and baby in the trees on the riverbank and another time, walking back from one of the centres, one large male came right up to us on the path.
+He gave us the once over and what looked like a cheeky grin then ambled off into the jungle.
 It could have been scary to be that close but he had such an amused expression on his face, we certainly didn’t seem to phase him.
 Due to deforestation, even within the National Park, the Orang Utan numbers are in decline.
 It felt like an enormous privilege to encounter one that close.

 Komodo National Park

 If you want to go chasing real life wild dragons, Komodo National Park is quite simply the only place in the world that you can.
 The gateway is Labuan Bajo on the island of Flores – a 90 minute flight from Bali.
-This time is it worth hanging around – the port itself has a lively, yet laid back vibe – there are some great restaurants and bars and a casual dinner down at the waterfront fish market is something not be missed.
+This time it is worth hanging around – the port itself has a lively, yet laid back vibe – there are some great restaurants and bars and a casual dinner down at the waterfront fish market is something not be missed.
 There are also some really stylish resorts around Labuan Bajo including the luxury Plataran Komodo Resort and the romantic island setting of the Seraya Hotel.
 There is little access to beaches other than via hotels but one exception is the hip Atlantis Beach Club on Pantai Pede, also part of the Plataran group and a great place for sundowners.

 To experience the National Park, once again you will be taking to the water, either by speedboat (expensive but worth it if time is short) or in another style of wooden sail boat called a Phinisi.
 You can squeeze quite a lot into a day but, better still, spend at least one night on board and experience sailing both at sunrise and sunset.
 These boats do have cabins (air-conditioned, basic and compact) but if the waters are calm its so much nicer to stretch out on the mattresses up on deck.
 If the wind gets up, it can get pretty wet though.